spawnmarvel/t-sql/README.md

 ##### IDENTITY
 ##### IDENTITY [ (seed , increment) ]
-##### seed, Is the value that is used for the very first row loaded into the table.
-##### increment, Is the incremental value that is added to the identity value of the previous row that was loaded.
+Seed, Is the value that is used for the very first row loaded into the table. increment, Is the incremental value that is added to the identity value of the previous row that was loaded.
 ##### Create (first tables):
 ``` sql
 -- create schemas